Homewood Disposal Tackles Fleet Management

 “We were not tracking a lot of things prior to this software”, said Yonker.
 “We have been able to gather valuable data over time and are now getting regular reports such as the frequency of certain repairs, repair costs for specific vehicles, and the number of road calls per year.”

-Homewood Disposal has seen a number of improvements to their operation since the software was implemented.
-One of the biggest impacts was through the elimination of excess parts after determining minimum and max levels they will need based on their data.
+HDS has seen a number of improvements to its operation and fleet data since the software was implemented.
+One of the biggest impacts with the new operating system was through the elimination of excess parts after determining minimum and max levels they will need based on their data.

-The flexibility of the Collective Data system has proved to be a beneficial aspect in improving how they manage their operation.
+The flexibility of the Collective Data system has proved to be a beneficial aspect of improving how they manage their fleet operation.

 “You can make this system do almost anything you would like,” Yonker said.
 “We’ve been able to standardize many of our own processes over our multiple locations and hold our vendors more accountable.”